ERP Explained: What is ERP and How Does It Work?

-Because customization has a financial implication, you have to prioritize particular requirements over the others and see which ones can be implemented at a later time.
+- Because customization has a financial implication, you have to prioritize particular requirements over others and see which ones can be implemented at a later time.

-As having an ERP system improves processes in your business, it is also important to manage its impact on the culture of your company and the employees that you have.
+- As your new ERP system improves processes in your business, it is also important to manage its impact on the culture of your company.

 The concept of ERP dates back to the year 1960.
 Software engineers saw the need to create a management system that improved manufacturing processes by keeping track of materials used on different processes.
 This inspired the Material Requirements Planning (MRP) systems in the 1970s that streamlined production processes and calculated materials needed.